 in the pain that they read feel good,

-not the two types that he experienced,
+not his that he experienced,

 but only that which they do not experience.